ADeadTrousers/android_device_Unihertz_Atom_LXL/docs/HOW-TO-BUILD.md

 ~/android/lineage/device/Unihertz/Atom_XL_TEE/extract-files.sh ~/unihertz/extracted
 ```

+If you get errors during the extraction it's most certainly because of missing access rights.
+The fastest way to counter these is to grant the ownership (chown) of the missing files and the containing directories to your user.

 ### Use an allready rooted device

 If you were able to root your device this is just a small step.
 Plug in your device and do the follwing